conan-io/docs/howtos/visual_studio_packages.rst

 Your locally created packages can already be uploaded to a conan remote.
 If you created them with the original username "memsharded", as from the git clone, you might want to do a ``$ conan copy`` to put them on your own username.
-Of course, you can also edit the recipes or set the environment variable ``CONAN_USERNAME`` to define your own username.
+Of course, you can also directly use your user name in ``$ conan create``

 Another alternative is to configure the permissions in the remote, to allow uploading packages with different usernames.
 Artifactory will allow it, but by default conan server doesn't allow